 Anne Dudley Bradstreet, the colony’s first published poet - Anne Dudley Bradstreet was born in 1612 in England.
 She married Simon Bradstreet at age sixteen.
 Her father was a steward to an Earl, and thus she was well tutored in language and literature.
 With her parents they arrived in American on June 14, 1630 in Salem aboard the […]

 Colonial-era houses of Beverly, Massachusetts - Featured image: the John Balch house by Daderot The area of the Massachusetts that is now the town of Beverly wast settled in 1626 by Roger Conant.
 Originally part of Salem and the Naumkeag Territory, Beverly was set off in 1668, and incorporated as a city in 1894.
-This page […] “We walked in the clouds and could not see our way” - In 1690 the governor of Massachusetts William Phips asked the 54-year-old pastor Rev. John Hale of Beverly to accompany the campaign against the French in Quebec as chaplain, and Hale willingly agreed.
-Hale returned home in 1690, but a crisis soon erupted that would test his convictions.
-It was January 1692 that […]
+This page […] “We walked in the clouds and could not see our way” - The wife of Rev. John Hale of Beverly participated in the witch trials until his wife was accused.
+Hale later published an analysis in which he asserted that Satan had tricked the Puritans, and made a plea for forgiveness.

 Colonial houses of Boxford - Houses built during the Colonial era in Boxford, Massachusetts.
 Listings and images provided by the MACRIS site of the Massachusetts Historical Commission, and by Vision Properties for the Town of Boxford, with additional historical information from The Dwellings of Boxford, by Sidney Perley BOX.48, Dr. William Hale, Rev. William P. […]

+Ipswich Manning house at the MFA - The frame of a 1692 house that once stood at the intersection of Manning and High Streets in Ipswich is on display in the "Art of the Americas" wing at the Boston's Museum of Fine Arts.
 Boston Globe: The Tragedy that Boston forgot - On the night of November 7, 1916, a trolley packed with factory workers crashed through the gates of an open drawbridge in South Boston, killing 46.
 For decades it was considered the worst tragedy in Boston history.
 And then it was forgotten.
 Continue reading about the Boston trolley tragedy at […] Remembering Poe - Edgar Alan Poe Returns to Boston – A Halloween Reflection by Helen Breen Poe’s stories of horror and suspense, along with his melancholy poetry, are part of Halloween traditions in America.
 The writer, who was born in Boston in 1809, maintained a love/hate relationship with the city during […] The Great Fire of Boston, November 9-10, 1872 - The Great Boston Fire of 1872 occurred on November 9-10, 1872 and destroyed the city’s business district, burning uncontrolled for more than 12 hours with such heat that it created a raging firestorm.
-Starting in a building at the intersection of Summer and Kingston Streets, the flames leaped from one wooden roof […] Boston’s Great Molasses Flood, January 15, 1919 - On January 15, 1919, people in Boston’s North End were startled by a loud rumbling noise.
-They watched in horror as a five-story tank broke apart, unleashing a wave of molasses 15 feet high and 160 feet wide.
-Moving at 35 miles per hour, it traveled over […] The Cape Ann Earthquake, November 18, 1755 - A series of earthquakes in the 17th and 18th Centuries gave rise to recurrences of religiosity through New England.
-June 1, 1638: Believed to have been centered along the Connecticut River Valley with a magnitude of about 6.5, this was the strongest known earthquake to hit New England: […] Ipswich Manning house frame on display at the Museum of Fine Arts - The “Art of the Americas” wing at Boston’s Museum of Fine Arts features building artifacts from Ipswich and the surrounding North Shore area.
-The second-floor framing of the Manning house built in Ipswich about 1692 at the intersection of Manning and High Streets is in the America’s wing.
-It was […]
+Starting in a building at the intersection of Summer and Kingston Streets, the flames leaped from one wooden roof […] The Cape Ann Earthquake, November 18, 1755 - A series of earthquakes in the 17th and 18th Centuries gave rise to recurrences of religiosity through New England.
+June 1, 1638: Believed to have been centered along the Connecticut River Valley with a magnitude of about 6.5, this was the strongest known earthquake to hit New England: […]

 The old houses of Danvers, Massachusetts - Danvers, MA was settled in 1636 as Salem Village, and was the home of many of the accusers and the accused during the Salem witch trials.
 The Rebecca Nurse Homestead in Danvers is a historical landmark.
 According to legend, the King rejected the town’s petition for its own charter, with the […] Glen Magna and the Joseph Peabody Family of Salem - The Glen Magna Estate is now managed as a non-profit by the Danvers Historical Society.
 Photo courtesy North of Boston magazine Article by Helen Breen Before the advent of the modern transportation, affluent city dwellers often built their summer residences within a few miles of home.
 Such was […] An old pear tree grows in Danvers… - A History of the Endecott Pear Tree by Richard B. Trask The 375-year-old Endecott Pear Tree in Danvers was planted under the direction of the first Massachusetts Governor, English Puritan John Endecott (c 1588-1665).
 Endecott sailed from England to the New World aboard the ship Abigail in 1628, landing at a small peninsula the native […]